-These ten picture frames (inspired by an old issue of Woodsmith Magazine) have been modified so you can make them with common router bits, using standard 3/4″ thick stock.
+These ten picture frames (inspired by an old magazine) have been modified so you can make them with common router bits, using standard 3/4″ thick stock.
 Add some contrasting wood or a little color, and you will be amazed what you can do with a few bits!
+Take the skills you learn from these frames (and the video below) and make your own designs, as well!

 - Dimensions: Inches